canonical/ubuntu-cloud-docs/oci/index.rst

 Ubuntu on OCI Registries
 ========================

-Ubuntu OCI tarball is minimal rootfs tarball ready for use to build OCI/Docker container base images.
+Ubuntu OCI tarball is a minimal rootfs tarball ready for use to build OCI/Docker container base images.
 It is similar to `Ubuntu Base <https://wiki.ubuntu.com/Base>`_ but already contains the modifications needed to make the rootfs suitable for building OCI/Docker container images.
 It is available for the amd64, armhf, arm64,